I think I can get a foam board for about six hundred bucks! Why should I pay more for wood?

 But for strength and durability, most foam boards can't be compared to Grain surfboards.
-Our boards don't knee-dent or death-grip along the rails, and are harder to ding or break, so comparing their weights is a little like comparing the weights of balloons to basketballs.
+Our boards are harder to ding or break, so comparing their weights is a little like comparing the weights of balloons to basketballs.

-How does a wood board act in the water?
+How does a wood board act in water?